gaokun12/NeurRL/README.md

    Some experiments from demo time series data:
    ![alt text](image.jpeg)

+   Explanation: The highlighted parts consist of multiple subsequences and each subsequence locates in a period.

 2. Run on UCR time series data py rule_learning_original/code/first_order_ts_end_to_end_v2.py -t b -d cuda:0